urunimi/android-netty/README.md

 ## Quick Start

 Netty for Android Library is pushed to Maven Central as an AAR.
-Therefore, the easiest way to add Netty for Android to your project is via Gradle, you just need to add the following dependency to your build.gradle:
+Therefore, the easiest way to add this to your project is via Gradle, you just need to add the following dependency to your build.gradle:

 ```groovy
 dependencies {